open-access-policies/streaming/_privacy_policies/prv_pol_001.md

 - Non-discrimination for exercising privacy rights

 **Right to Limit Use and Disclosure of Sensitive Personal Information:**
-Under the California Privacy Rights Act (CPRA), users have the right to direct the Company to limit the use and disclosure of their sensitive personal information to what is necessary to perform the services reasonably expected by the consumer.
+Under the California Privacy Rights Act (CPRA), users have the right to direct [Company Name] to limit the use and disclosure of their sensitive personal information to what is necessary to perform the services reasonably expected by the consumer.
 Sensitive personal information includes:
 - Personal information that reveals racial or ethnic origin, religious or philosophical beliefs, or union membership
 - Genetic data, biometric data processed to uniquely identify a person, and health information
 - Personal information concerning a person's sex life or sexual orientation